greximus/onerahi-football-club/site/content/_index.md

       image: /img/womens.jpg
     - text: "A community of volunteers are the bedrock of our club"
       image: /img/firstkicks.jpg
-    - text: "Consistenly strong in local competitions and a proud supporter of Northland football"
+    - text: "Consistently strong in local competitions and a proud supporter of Northland football"
       image: /img/team.jpg
     - text: "A family football club with grades for all ages and skill levels"
       image: /img/teamphoto.jpg